CamillieFu/chirpy/README.md

 As well as this, users are able to create their own blacklist of words that they want to be removed.

 ### Installation
-Create and account and download the extension into your browser, then you're good to go.
+Create an account and download the extension into your browser, then you're good to go.

 <!-- Badges -->